Australia Study Process for Students from Bangladesh

 5. PhD and research programs

 Students interested in academic research can apply for doctoral programs.
-A PhD program in Australia typically lasts 3 to 4 years and focuses on independent research under academic supervision.
-Many universities also offer research
+A PhD program in

 as well as